backpackcloud/trugger/README.md

 ## What is an Element?

+An element is any value that an object holds.
+It may be accessible through a field, invoking a method (a getter or a setter) or even a specific way like the `Map#get` method.

-An element in Trugger is a Property or a Field.
-Trugger encapsulate this two concepts in a element.
+A basic element in Trugger is a Property or a Field.
+Trugger tries to find a getter and a setter method for the element name and a field with the same name.
 This allows manipulate private fields and properties in the same way without bothering you with the way of handling the value.

 ## Obtaining an Element